 In both cases, you can see the difference between duty of care and risk management.
-The oil company had an obligation to keep its workers safe while in Pakistan (duty of care), and it provided the appropriate protections (successful risk management).
-The school had an obligation to keep its students safe while traveling in China (duty of care), and the school failed to provide the appropriate protections (unsuccessful risk management).
+The oil company had an obligation to keep its workers safe while in Pakistan (DOC), and it provided the appropriate protections (successful RM).
+The school had an obligation to keep its students safe while traveling in China (DOC), and the school failed to provide the appropriate protections (unsuccessful RM).

 How to Understand Risk

 No company wants to see its employees harmed while traveling for business, and no company wants to face the liability associated with harm to its team members.
 But how can a company take active steps to prevent travel-related liability?